How a 30-year-old German song became a hit on TikTok in China | DW | 16.12.2021

 The sea shanty genre remains popular, as shown by the Nathan Evans's hit "Wellerman" in 2021.

 Perhaps it is this unifying quality of the choral songs or the melancholy of the minor key that appeals to people today, Reichel suspects.
-He can only guess.
 For him, at any rate, his song's present success in China is "almost too good to be true."